backdrop-contrib/slick/README.txt

   D8: dropped.
 - jquery_update with jQuery > 1.7, perhaps 1.8 if trouble with the latest Slick.
   D8: dropped.
-- jqeasing, so available at:
+- jqeasing from http://gsgd.co.uk/sandbox/jquery/easing, so available at: sites/../libraries/easing/jquery.easing.min.js
-  sites/../libraries/easing/jquery.easing.min.js
   This is a fallback for non-supporting browsers.